e-zk/site/about.md

 ## About this site

-This site is running on [OpenBSD](https://openbsd.org/) httpd, and relayd.
+This site is running on [OpenBSD](https://openbsd.org/), [httpd and relayd](https://bsd.plumbing/).
 The content of this site is generated using a shell script I wrote, [shlog](https://github.com/e-zk/shlog).

-A hidden service version of this site can be accessed here: http://nnnmz2osree2yht2gw25rrf2riatblybxjoew54zkcu3pyxcghhg3gid.onion
+A hidden service version of this site can be accessed through Tor here: http://nnnmz2osree2yht2gw25rrf2riatblybxjoew54zkcu3pyxcghhg3gid.onion.

 ## Contact